aboxer/emailr/int_doc/design.md

 giversCt: int,    #count of people who have donated totAmt:float}     #total amount given

-##addDb.py
+##addGrp.py

->python addDb.py newNms.txt > dbg.txt
+>python addGrp.py group newNms.txt > dbg.txt

-Reads newNms.txt file of the following structure. grp                    #used to decide which customized email to send first mid last - email
+put the group name in the text file name so you know what group you are adding to

-.
+Reads newNms.txt file of the following structure. first mid last , email #middle name or initial is optional .
 .
 .